-Subject to adjustment as described below, the maximum number of shares of our common stock that may be delivered in satisfaction of awards under the 2020 Plan is (i) 2,200,000 shares (the "share pool"), plus (ii) the number of shares of our common stock available for issuance under the 2016 Plan as of the date the 2020 Plan is adopted, plus the number of shares of our common stock underlying awards under the 2016 Plan that on or after the date of adoption expire or become unexercisable without delivery of shares, are forfeited to, or repurchased for cash by, us, are settled in cash, or otherwise become available again for grant under the 2016 Plan, in each case, in accordance with its terms (up to an aggregate of 5,078,295 shares) .
+Subject to adjustment as described below, the maximum number of shares of our common stock that may be delivered in satisfaction of awards under the 2020 Plan is (i) 2,200,000 shares (the "share pool"), plus (ii) the number of shares of our common stock available for issuance under the 2016 Plan as of the date the 2020 Plan is adopted, plus the number of shares of our common stock underlying awards under the 2016 Plan that on or after the date of adoption expire or become unexercisable without delivery of shares, are forfeited to, or repurchased for cash by, us, are settled in cash, or otherwise become available again for grant under the 2016 Plan, in each case, in accordance with its terms (up to an aggregate of 5,078,295 shares).
 The share pool will automatically increase on January 1 of each year from 2021 to 2030 by the lesser of (i) four percent of the number of shares of our common stock outstanding as of the close of business on the immediately preceding December 31 and (ii) the number of shares determined by our board of directors on or prior to such date for such year.
 Up to 4,000,000 shares may be delivered in satisfaction of ISOs.
-The number of shares of our common stock delivered in satisfaction of awards under the 2020 Plan is determined (i) by excluding shares withheld by us in payment of the exercise price or purchase price of the award or in satisfaction of tax withholding requirements with respect to the award, (ii) by including only the number of shares delivered in sattlement of a SAR that is settled in shares of our common stock (or retention, in the case of restricted stock or unrestricted stock).
+The number of shares of our common stock delivered in satisfaction of awards under the 2020 Plan is determined (i) by excluding shares withheld by us in payment of the exercise price or purchase price of the award or in satisfaction of tax withholding requirements with respect to the award, (ii) by including only the number of shares delivered in settlement of a SAR that is settled in shares of our common stock, and (iii) by excluding any shares underlying awards settled in cash or that expire, become unexercisable, terminate or are forfeited to or repurchased by us without the delivery of shares of our common stock (or retention, in the case of restricted stock or unrestricted stock).
 The number of shares available for delivery under the 2020 Plan will not be increased by any shares that have been delivered under the 2020 Plan and are subsequently repurchased using proceeds directly attributable to stock option exercises.